dc740/AutoHotPy/README.md

 "Example5-Macros.py": Shows how to record macros for keyboard and mouse

-"Example6-Macros2.py": Shows how to record macros for games, where the mouse starting position is important for the macro to success.
+"Example6-Macros2 - Gaming macros.py": Shows how to record macros for games, where the mouse starting position is important for the macro to success.

+"Example7-Macros3 - Saving macro to file.py": the title is quite descriptive.

+IMPORTANT NOTE:
+Known bug: the script crashes after saving a macro to file and then trying to run the macro again.
+Workaround: restart the application after saving a macro to a file.

 ##Running the scripts
 To run any of the scripts open a command line and run "python <yourscript>.py".
 That's all you need.